trevorks1/Server-Side-Calculator/README.md

 # Server Side Calculator

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

-Your project description goes here.
-What problem did you solve?
-How did you solve it?

 #### On this project, I took care of working on a calculator on the server side of things.